 Arriving in Seoul

 With a range of modes of transport available at Incheon Airport, travelling into the city centre is easy.
 Choose from taxis, car rental, airport transfer, bus, train or hotel shuttle.
-Normal taxis are available at both terminals, and they coloured in orange or white or silver.
+Normal taxis are available at both terminals, and they are coloured in orange, white or silver.
 Deluxe taxis are more expensive and are black and offer a comfortable way to travel, taking approximately one hour to the city centre.
 An airport call van can be booked if you are travelling in a group.
 A convenient way to get to downtown Seoul is to take the A'Rex Airport Train.
 Express trains can take you from Incheon International Airport to Seoul Station within 45 minutes.
 Airport limousine buses run from Incheon International Airport to most parts of Seoul.
-You can purchase bus tickets and get information at ticketing offices next to Exit 4 and 9 in Arrival Hall Floor 1.
+You can purchase bus tickets and get information at ticketing offices next to exits 4 and 9 in arrival hall floor 1.
 Make your trip even more convenient with a car rental service.
 Car hire is available at both terminals.

 Getting around Seoul